aimms/how-to/Articles/261/261-solve-with-asynchronous-solver-sessions.rst

 .. note::

     If you have a free AIMMS Academic License, the main solvers like CPLEX and Gurobi will allow 32 simultaneous solver sessions.
-The 30 day AIMMS Trial License will allow two sessions to be started simultaneously for these solvers.
+The 30-day AIMMS Trial License will allow two sessions to be started simultaneously for these solvers.